AasinR/document-manager/documentation/database/database_notes.md

 - Date ( Date )

 ## **File storage**
-Files will be stored in the databse, using GridFS
+Files will be stored in the database, using GridFS

 ## **Document Highlights**
 PDF Highlight data storage requires further investigation